Epsilon8854/RANSAC_based_lane_dection/README.md

 ## Overview
 The **RANSAC_based_lane_dection** detect lanes in the images received from the vehicle and creates a waypoint for the vehicle.If there is more than one lane detection result, the package provides a waypoint, and if it does not find a lane, it does not provide a waypoint.
 ![](https://imgur.com/2yoQeIb.gif)

-This detector using the following algorithms:
+Detector using the following algorithms:
 1. Convert to Top View Image
 2. Get a binary image for both yellow and white and merge it.
 3. Set the ROI